redelivre/redelivre/src/wp-content/plugins/facebook-thumb-fixer/readme.txt

 It works by making sure the thumbnail is derived from the featured image of your post.
 If your post doesn't have a featured image then it will use a fall-back image that you can specify.

 The plug-in inserts the open graph meta properties, which Facebook and other social services look for when someone shares your page.
 These properties contain information about the page and of course the image you specify.

-<strong>NEW!</strong> View a preview of how your page will look when shared on Facebook.

 == Installation ==